-2.1 Governing Legislation
+2.1 Governing Law

 The main source of legislation on arbitration can be found in Articles 1224 to 1249 of the New Code of Civil Procedure (NCCP), and is essentially based on French arbitration law and the UNCITRAL Model Law.
 Unlike French law, Luxembourg law does not distinguish between domestic and international arbitration but establishes a single regime for both types of arbitration.
 Luxembourg law does not limit the possibility of parties to resort to arbitration in international commercial matters but, subject to certain exceptions, includes all civil and commercial matters in which the parties may freely dispose of their rights.

-Luxembourg is a party to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards of 1958, the European Convention on International Commercial Arbitration of 1961, the ICSID Convention, the Energy Charter Treaty and more than 100 bilateral investment treaties.
+Luxembourg is a party to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards of 1958, the European Convention on International Commercial Arbitration of 1961, and the ICSID Convention.